 The questions surrounding HS, from what causes it to which medical discipline should "own" it, are all too familiar to those struggling with the disease.
 Small consolation, but it’s a headscratcher for researchers, too.
 "There's a logical reason we don't know a lot about HS," says Haley Naik, M.D., an assistant professor of dermatology at the University of California, San Francisco and founder of the UCSF HS Clinic.
 "For as long as we've known it exists, there's been a dearth of studies and funding focused on it.
 The amount of research published on HS over the past 20 years is minuscule in comparison to that published on other prevalent inflammatory skin conditions.
 It is a truly neglected disease."

-HS, which typically first appears after puberty, is most likely to occur in areas of your body with sweat glands, like your armpits, under the breasts, and genital region.
-It also tends to occur in places where skin rubs together.
-Scientists believe the skin lesions begin to form due to clogged hair follicles that become inflamed and swollen.
+HS, which typically first appears after puberty, is most likely to occur in areas of your body with where skin-on-skin friction occurs, like your armpits, under the breasts, and genital region.
+Scientists believe the skin lesions begin to form due to inflammation around hair follicles that become tender and swollen.
 These can then fill with pus and blood and may be extremely painful.
-Obesity and smoking appear to factor into the development and severity of HS and there may be a genetic component to the disease, as 30% to 40% of people with HS also have a family member with the condition.
+Obesity and smoking appear to factor into the development and severity of HS , though many patients of normal weight that have never smoked also develop the disease.
+There may also be a genetic component to the disease, as 30% to 40% of people with HS also have a family member with the condition.

 #3.
 The Biofilm Factor Is a Hot Debate